Web Form Signatures: Fast, Easy Method of Informed Consent

-Standard web forms do not, however, have any concept of a “signature input”.
-E.g. there is no way for the visitor to “sign his name” to the form.
-Sure, many people use a “checkbox” for people to click to “authorize” something, and this is often considered legally binding.
-However, there is no way to know for sure who checked that box or to prove that it was not “pre-checked”.
-It is much better and safer to collect the visitor’s actual signature, especially where compliance is concerned and especially where real signatures are commonly used for the same transaction in a written form.
+However, standard web forms do not have any concept of a “signature input.”
+E.g., there is no way for the visitor to “sign his name” to the form.
+Many organizations use a “checkbox” for people to click to “authorize” something, and this is often considered legally binding.
+However, there is no way to know who checked that box or prove that it was not “pre-checked.”
+It is much better and safer to collect the visitor’s actual signature, especially where compliance is concerned and where authentic signatures are commonly used for the same transaction in a written form.

-- Get the signature as an image for your records
+- Get the signature as an image for records

 - Have the image auto-appended to a re-filled PDF of the submitted form data

 The Secure Form service was built from the ground up to quickly and securely collect data from any web (or PDF) form and deliver that data in multiple ways.
 Users can modify existing web forms to use Secure Form and receive form data securely via email or secure FTP with a few clicks.
 It can also be archived in MySQL or an online file storage location (LuxSci WebAides).
 The options include:

 - SSL delivery of form data from the form to LuxSci –an SSL certificate or secure website is not required.

 - Optional white labeling of this process (to hide the LuxSci brand).